aptivator/suffixer/docs/algorithm-description.md

 string) before splitting it in order to add a new leaf.
 For this iteration, no edge matched a part of the `way` string and therefore the `offsetWithinEdge` is `0`.
 This means that a new edge will be added directly to the `node`, which, for this scenario, is the root node.

 The addition is done by `addLeaf()` method that inserts a `w`-starting edge to the root.
 An edge information is a four-part array that contains a word identifier (`0`), edge starting index (`unmatchedChIndex` of `0`), word length (`3`), and an index from which the full edge (from the root through the current edge) can be obtained (`0`).
-The inserted edge will be `[0, 0, 3, 0]`.
+Thus, the inserted edge will be `[0, 0, 3, 0]`.
 The array specifies to take a slice from index 0 up to (but not including) index 3 from the word with the identifier of 0.
 This would give a string value of this edge, which is `way`.
-To obtain the full edge all the way from the root, the word with an identifier of 0 is taken and a substring starting with the index 0 is extracted.
+To obtain the full edge, all the way from the root, the word with an identifier of 0 is taken and a substring starting with the index 0 is extracted.
 This gives a full edge that is also `way`.
 As the tree grows, the edges like these are likely to get split.
 This is why the fourth parameter, although redundant in this case, is important to include.
 After the addition, the suffix tree should look as follows.

 *Suffix Tree After Adding the `w`-edge*
 ```